platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/_index.md

 ---
 title: "Strapi multi-app projects"
-sidebarTitle: "Adding Frontends"
+sidebarTitle: "Adding frontends"
 description: |
-  You can use Platform.sh's multi-app configuration to deploy Strapi alongside a frontend application, pulling content from Strapi to the frontend during builds.
+  You can use a multi-app configuration to deploy Strapi alongside a frontend application, pulling content from Strapi into the frontend during builds.
 weight: -70
-toc: true
 ---

 ## Background

 A common pattern for Strapi applications is to serve as a backend or headless CMS for a frontend application.
-It helps with serving external data to a frontend at build time.
-Supported by Strapi's plugin ecosystem, data from Strapi (or headless) content management systems can be served into a frontend application, with that frontend typically located on a server elsewhere.
+This helps with serving external data to a frontend at build time.
+Supported by Strapi's plugin ecosystem, data from Strapi (or headless) CMS can be served into a frontend application, with that frontend typically located on a server elsewhere.

-Platform.sh provides a platform for this architectural pattern through what is called a [multi-app configuration](/configuration/app/multi-app.md).
+Platform.sh provides a platform for this architectural pattern through a [multi-app configuration](/configuration/app/multi-app.md).

 Consider the following project structure:

 ```bash